 Listed below are six safety tips that can help in minimizing the likelihood of snake bite:

 1. Wide Berth: Most snakes will slither off when they feel the vibrations of your footsteps.
 If you spot a snake on the trail, stop where you are and and give it time to move on.
 In the event that this does not occur, let it be and go around it.
 Don’t throw rocks, prod at it with a stick, or try to pick it up.
-This will only piss it off, and possibly trigger a defensive response.
-If there is no way to bypass it, stomp your feet from a safe distance (i.e. as a general rule, most snakes can strike a distance of half their body length; give yourself at least double or triple that.
+This will only serve to agitate the snake, and possibly trigger a defensive response.
+If there is no way to bypass it, stomp your feet from a safe distance.
+Note that as a general rule, most snakes can strike a distance of half their body length; give yourself at least double or triple that.
 The goal being to encourage the snake to depart on its own terms, while doing everything you can to avoid being perceived as a threat.